algotjohansson/python-speedup-example/README.md

 # Python Speedup Example

-Example of how a python script can be made faster using libraries.
-In this case Numpy.
+Example of how a python script can be made faster using Numpy.

 This example is a simulation of a problem which can be solved by Bayes formula: